msc365/az-devops-governance/src/res/environment/README.md

 ## Notes

-- The script uses `CmdletBinding()` and supports common parameters (`-Verbose`, `-Debug`, `-WhatIf`, etc.)
-- All operations are logged with `Write-Verbose` for debugging
-- The script automatically checks for Azure context before proceeding when ResourceGroup is specified
-- If no Azure context is found (when needed), an error is thrown
-- The script connects to Azure DevOps organization if not already connected
-- Context switching is handled automatically when targeting different Azure subscriptions
-- The original Azure subscription context is restored after operations complete
-- Both Azure DevOps environment and Azure resource group operations are idempotent (safe to run multiple times)
+- Operations are idempotent (safe to run multiple times).
-- Environment name and description are compared and updated only when differences are detected
-- Resource group tags are compared and updated only when differences are detected
+- Ensure you are logged in to Azure using Connect-AzAccount before running this script.
+- Automatically imports the `Azure.DevOps.PSModule` if not already loaded.
+- Automatic connection to Azure DevOps organization.
-- User confirmation is required for deletion unless `-Force` is specified
+- User confirmation is required for deletion unless `-Force` is specified.
-- Requires both `Az.Accounts`, `Az.Resources`, and `Azure.DevOps.PSModule` modules